falsandtru/typed-dom/README.md

   NS.HTML);
 // This HTML function creates a scoped custom element proxy in a shadow DOM. export const HTML = API<ScopedCustomHTMLElementTagNameMap>(html);
-// This Shadow function creates a proxy and attaches its shadow root in a shadow DOM. export const Shadow = API<ShadowHostScopedCustomHTMLElementTagNameMap>(html, shadow);
+// This Shadow function creates a scoped custom element proxy and makes its shadow DOM in a shadow DOM. export const Shadow = API<ShadowHostScopedCustomHTMLElementTagNameMap>(html, shadow);
 ```